kodalmax/app/README.md

 This project is an independent initiative under PT Ismaya Dewa Mitra.
 We focus on clean UI/UX and efficient data processing algorithms.

 ---
-*Developed by Lukmanul Khakim | © 2026 PT Ismaya Dewa Mitra*
+*Developed by kodalmax | © 2026 PT Ismaya Dewa Mitra*